 5. Bank Levies

 The IRS can contact financial institutions or banks you do business with to levy your bank account.

 When you file your tax return and owe, the IRS has ten years to collect on it.
 After that point, the statute of limitations kicks in, and the agency cannot collect on that return.
 However, if you don’t file a tax return, the 10 year statue never begins, and you could find yourself owing taxes from 15 years ago!

 There are a few more things that can happen, but I’ll spare you the especially painful consequences.

 Frankly, you are reading this, and it is now time for some good news.

-Short and sweet: You have Tax Intervention in your corner.
+Short and sweet: You have Arizona Tax Relief in your corner.
 There is NO SHAME IN OUR GAME.
 Which means that you can bring to us your pain, your mistakes, and this will be a “judgement free” zone.